Domestic Violence Counselor

 How Much Do Domestic Violence Counselors Make?

-These numbers represent data from the U.S. Bureau of Labor Statistics (BLS) from May 2022—the latest figures as of June 2023.
+These numbers represent data from the U.S. Bureau of Labor Statistics from May 2023—the latest figures as of August 2024.

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors